-1. A national action plan for volunteering in Ireland
+1. A National Volunteering Strategy for Ireland

 Over 8,000 community organisations depend on over 1 million people a year to deliver about 233 million hours of volunteer work valued at over €5 billion/year.
 It is no exaggeration to say that Irish society is dependent on volunteering.
-We are seeking a plan that sets out a national vision for volunteering in Ireland with clear actions and outcomes as to how we can achieve this together.

 2. Statistics on volunteering in Ireland